TouchDesigner/TouchEngine-UE-Samples/README.md

 You can execute a .bat file with the following script
 ```
-call "[UE4 Install Location]\Engine\Build\BatchFiles\RunUAT.bat" BuildPlugin -Plugin=[Example Project Install Location]\Plugins\TouchEngine-UE4\TouchEngine.uplugin -Package=[Build Destination Location]\TouchEnigne-UE4 -Rocket
+call "[UE Install Location]\Engine\Build\BatchFiles\RunUAT.bat" BuildPlugin -Plugin=[Example Project Install Location]\Plugins\TouchEngine-UE4\TouchEngine.uplugin -Package=[Build Destination Location]\TouchEnigne-UE4 -Rocket
 ```

 Where

-- `UE4 Install Location` is the root folder of your Unreal Engine installation.
-It should be similar to `C:/Program Files/Epic Games/UE_4.27/` if you are using default locations.
+- `UE Install Location` is the root folder of your Unreal Engine installation.
+It should be similar to `C:/Program Files/Epic Games/UE_5.0/` if you are using default locations.
 - `Example Project Install Location` is the path to the local copy of this repository on your computer.
 - `Build Destination Location` is the path to the folder where the compiled binaries will be moved.